pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 Setting up the SAML integration involves the following steps:

- 1. If you are using pretix Hosted, ask pretix support to unlock the GetYourGuide plugin on your account.
+ 1. If you are using pretix Hosted, ask pretix support to unlock the  "Presale SAML Authentication" plugin on your account.
  If you are using pretix Enterprise, install the plugin and set it up.
  2. Set up the Service Provider (SP) on the global or organizer level.
  3. Activate the plugin for the event.